bedair81/Dissertation-NIDS-ML-KCL/README.md

 Each section is designed for detailed exposition on various aspects of the project, from conceptualization to future prospects.

+## Implementation Code

+For the practical implementation and code examples associated with this dissertation, please visit the GitHub repository: [Code-NIDS-ML-KCL](https://github.com/bedair81/Code-NIDS-ML-KCL).
+This repository contains all the scripts and Jupyter notebooks used to conduct the experiments and analyses discussed in this report.

 ## Getting Started with Overleaf

 For ease of use and simplicity in document compilation, I recommend using [Overleaf](https://www.overleaf.com), a cloud-based LaTeX editor.
 Below are steps to get started with Overleaf for this project: